kaisenlinux/manpages-dev/category/TCP/socat.md

        res-stayopen

        res-dnsrch
               These options set the corresponding resolver (name resolution) option flags.
 Append "=0" to clear a default option.
-See man resolver(5) for more  in‐ formation on these options.
+See man resolver(5) for more information on  these  options.
               Note: these options are valid only for the address they are applied to.

        IP6 option group

        These options can only be used on IPv6 based sockets.
 See IP options for options that can be applied to both IPv4 and IPv6 sockets.

        ipv6only=<bool>
               Sets the IPV6_V6ONLY socket option.
 If 0, the TCP stack will also accept connections using IPv4 protocol on the same port.
-The default is system de‐ pendent.
+The default is system dependent.

        ipv6-recvdstopts
               Sets the IPV6_RECVDSTOPTS socket option.
 This enables receiving and logging of ancillary messages containing the destination options.